keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/customization-overview/ui-customization.md

 Currently, Inji Wallet supports two themes:

-* orange
+* default gradient
 * purple

 We can customize the application by adding a new file under `components/ui/themes` and import that file in `components/ui/styleUtils.ts` and assign that to `Theme` variable in it.
-Orange theme is referred as DefaultTheme.
+Default Gradient theme is referred as DefaultTheme.

 ```
 Example:-